 Plus, Google web pages penalizes for slow-loading times.
 This means all the SEO juice in the world won’t help you if you’re dealing with a sticky website.
 Easy ways to improve load time include reducing file sizes, changing your web hosting provider, or optimizing images for your site.

 Every marketer knows that a consistent brand identity can lead to great things.
 This is primarily because consistent visuals and messaging give your prospects and customers a strong sense of what your brand is all about.
 Beyond this, consistency is important because it will keep your prospects engaged.
 Two-thirds find it frustrating when content doesn’t synchronize across their devices—leading to dropped sales and lower revenue.

 If the customer experience varies between channels — if a site isn’t optimized for mobile, for example, or social channels aren’t aligned in terms of messaging — consumers will simply go elsewhere.
 So if you’re running ads on mobile, pay attention to the look and feel of the landing page you’re driving them to.
 The more a landing page resonates with your creative, the more likely you are to win over the customer.
 Every message and visual across every touchpoint needs to be in tune: the most influential brands will master multi-touch marketing and make a name for themselves through a consistent cross-device campaign strategy.

-Interested in setting up your own cross-device marketing strategy?
+Interested in setting up your own cross-device marketing campaign strategy?
 Sign up for a free account here and unlock the ability to reach your audiences across all platforms and devices.